oracle/python-oracledb/doc/src/api_manual/module.rst

     The ``pool_name`` parameter is expected to be a string which specifies the name of the pool when using multiple DRCP pools with Oracle Database 23.4 or later.
-This value is used in both python-oracledb Thin and Thick modes.
+This parameter can be used in both python-oracledb Thin and Thick modes.
+However, in Thick mode, when the ``thick_mode_dsn_passthrough`` value in effect is *True*, it can only be used if the ``dsn`` parameter is not specified.
+For Thick mode, you may prefer to set the Oracle Net Services parameter `POOL_NAME <https://www.oracle.com/pls/topic/lookup?ctx=
+    dblatest&id=GUID-C2DA6A42-C30A-4E4C-9833-51CB383FE08B>`__ parameter in the
+    :ref:`easy connect string <easyconnect>` or
+    :ref:`connect descriptor <conndescriptor>`.
+See
-    See :ref:`DRCP Pool Names <poolnames>`.
+    :ref:`DRCP Pool Names <poolnames>`.

     If the ``handle`` parameter is specified, it must be of type OCISvcCtx\* and is only of use when embedding Python in an application (like